Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems

-We would find it very appealing to understand under which conditions the Nygaard-complete variant of log prismatic cohomology considered here indeed comes to life as the Nygaard-completion of the site-theoretic definition pursued by Koshikawa--Yao.
-Such a comparison result would, among other things, open the door to pursue log variants of the global motivic filtration of Bhatt--Lurie \cite[\S 6.4]{BhattLurie}.
+In a follow up paper \cite{LogBeilinson} we have considered the problem of understanding under which conditions the Nygaard-complete variant of log prismatic cohomology considered here indeed comes to life as the Nygaard-completion of the site-theoretic definition pursued by Koshikawa--Yao.
+Such a comparison result should, among other things, open the door to pursue log variants of the global motivic filtration of Bhatt--Lurie \cite[\S 6.4]{BhattLurie}.
 We consider this, in turn, to be a stepping stone to understanding the even filtration of Hahn--Raksit--Wilson in the setting of log ring spectra, and its compatibility with the residue sequences considered here.

 In light of Theorem \ref{thm:main-sat-descent-prism}, it is tempting to \emph{define} log $K$-theory in terms of saturated descent.
 We intend to pursue this definition in future work and relate it to trace invariants based on Rognes' log topological Hochschild homology.
 A similar definition of log $K$-theory is introduced by Nizio{\l} \cite[\S 4]{Niziol}.